ikoniqoz/nitrodocs/content/modules/files.md

 * [Amazon S3](http://aws.amazon.com/s3/)
 * [Rackspace Cloud Files](http://www.rackspace.com/cloud/public/files/)

-Follow the links above to sign up for an account to start using cloud files with PyroCMS.
+Follow the links above to sign up for an account to start using cloud files with NitroCMS.
 When you create an account on either, you are given access credentials.
-Go to the **Settings** area of PyroCMS and click on the **Files** tab.
+Go to the **Settings** area of NitroCMS and click on the **Files** tab.
 You'll see a setting to enable/disable each service:

 {{ asset:img file="docs/files\_module\_settings.png" alt="Files Module New Folder" class="doc_image" }}